pavlin-policar/openTSNE/docs/source/degrees_of_freedom.rst

 clustered data this helps to separate clusters, but on a continuous manifold it tears the sheet into fragments.
-A lighter-tailed kernel keeps it together, and letting openTSNE choose with ``dof="auto"`` recovers a fairly large value here — around ``5`` — reflecting that the swiss roll should stay connected:
+A lighter-tailed kernel keeps it together, and letting openTSNE choose with ``dof="auto"`` recovers a fairly large value here — around ``5`` — reflecting that the Swiss roll should stay connected:

 .. code-block:: python